Fake memoir

-Fake memoirs form a category of literary forgery in which a wholly or partially fabricated autobiography, memoir or journal of an individual is presented as fact.
+A fake memoir is a type of literary forgery in which a wholly or partially fabricated autobiography, memoir or journal of an individual is presented as fact.
 In some cases, the purported author of the work is also a fabrication.

-In recent years, there have been a number of such memoirs published by major publishers, some that were well received critically and became best-sellers, that have subsequently proven to have been partially or completely fabricated.
 A number of recent fake memoirs fall into the category of "misery lit", where the authors claim to have overcome overwhelming losses (i.e. bereavement, abuse, addiction, and poverty).
 Several more have detailed fabricated stories of Holocaust survival, with at least one having been penned by an actual Holocaust victim.

-As a result of recent best-selling memoirs having been outed for falsification, there have been calls for stronger vetting and fact checking of an author's material.
+In literary hoaxes, the deception often operates “top-down”: a well-off, middle-class individual writes from the perspective of, for example, someone with an addiction or a gang member.
+One type of hoax is the intercultural hoax, in which a representative of the dominant culture pretends to be a member of a minority group.
+One reason is the publishing industry: demand exceeds supply, creating a market for counterfeits.
+The key issue is the power imbalance between the hoaxer and the persona they are impersonating.
+The hoaxer possesses cultural capital: they are often already a writer and understand how the publishing industry works.
+Marginalized or exoticized individuals—such as members of ethnic minorities whom the hoaxers pretend to be—also possess cultural capital, because people are interested in their stories.